Operational Resilience vs Business Continuity

 The answer is no. While these are two different concepts, one is not inferior to the other.
 As mentioned above, they have specific functions and goals.
 Therefore, you need each one to ensure the resiliency of your business.

 The continuity planning process helps manage daily risks and potential threats to businesses.
-But without operational resilience, the ability to activate continuity planning is strongly limited, especially for more severe disruptions.
+However, without operational resilience, the ability to activate continuity planning is strongly limited, especially for more severe disruptions.

 2 people pointing at graphs on a desk